 To DELETE all rows from this database, you won’t need to use the WHERE clause because the DELETE FROM covers the entire database.
 Here’s how that would look:

 DELETE FROM Employees;

 This simple statement will delete all rows in the Employees table.

 Now, if you only wanted to DELETE one employee, you’ll need to define the specific records related to that employee.
 Let’s suppose you want to delete the employee whose ID is number 2 in the table.
 In that case, you would include the WHERE clause, like this:

 DELETE FROM Employees WHERE ID = 2;

 Let’s look at another example.
-Assume you have a database of T-shirts and you want to delete all records for the color red.
-Your example would look like this:
+Suppose you have a database of T-shirts, and you’ve sorted them by color.
+Let’s say you want to delete all records for the color red.
+That would look like this:

 DELETE FROM SHIRTS WHERE color = red;

 Here, we’ve specified the table “SHIRTS” and limited the SQL operation to records relating to the color “red.”
 Only those records will be returned and deleted in this operation.